 During this “stay-at-home” phase, we’re using our computers more than ever.
 And a minor glitch has turned into a major headache now that you’re working from home.
 If you have an internet connection, our Online Remote Support Service can be your solution.

-And, unlike other companies, once we terminate the remote session, we’re not able to reaccess your computer unless you provide access.
+And, unlike other companies, once we terminate the remote session, we’re not able to reaccess your computer unless you provide explicit permission.

 How Remote Support Works: